mathjax/MathJax-test/web/docs/source/components.rst

 may ignore them if you use the :ref:`task controller <task-controller>` instead.

 Most non boolean options, one can indicate to use a default value, which depends on your framework configuration.
-See ``default.cfg`` for an example.
+See the file ``testRunner/config/default.cfg`` for an example.

 .. _task-controller: